Crinon/Grafana-Datasource-Plugin-For-Riverbed-AppResponse/README.md

-# Grafana-Plugin-For-Riverbed-AppResponse
+# Grafana-Datasource-Plugin-For-Riverbed-AppResponse
-This plugin allow Grafana to submit requests to Riverbed SteelCentral AppResponse
+This datasource plugin allow Grafana to submit requests to Riverbed SteelCentral AppResponse